BlackbitDigitalCommerce/pimcore-ldap-bundle/README.md

-# Ldap bundle for Pimcore
+# LDAP bundle for Pimcore
 Enables LDAP authentication to the Pimcore's admin UI.
 If a user already exists in Pimcore (and is not in the list of the excluded users) it will be automatically updated with the informations comeing from LDAP.
 If not a new user will be created automatically.